cockroachdb/docs/v2.1/cancel-query.md

 ## Considerations

 - Schema changes are treated differently than other SQL queries.
 You can use <a href="show-jobs.html"><code>SHOW JOBS</code></a> to monitor the progress of schema changes, and as of v2.1, use <a href="cancel-job.html"><code>CANCEL JOB</code></a> to cancel schema changes that are taking longer than expected.
 - In rare cases where a query is close to completion when a cancellation request is issued, the query may run to completion.

 ## Required privileges

-The `root` user can cancel any currently active queries, whereas non-`root` users cancel only their own currently active queries.
+Members of the `admin` role (include `root`, which belongs to `admin` by default) can cancel any currently active.
+User that are not members of the `admin` role can cancel only their own currently active queries.

 ## Synopsis